 The instructor will provide readings.
 All reading and listening material will be posted to the course website on Moodle.

-Students can expect to spend approximately 10-12 hours a week in study, listening, and online activity for MUSC 102.
+Students can expect to spend approximately 10-12 hours a week (120 hours per term) in study, listening, and online activity for MUSC 102.

 Moodle is Queen's online learning platform.
 You'll log into Moodle to access your course.
 All materials related to your course—notes, readings, videos, recordings, discussion forums, assignments, quizzes, groupwork, tutorials, and help—will be on the Moodle site.